 The sales and trading of financial instruments are recorded on the trade date.
-Amounts receivable and payable for securities transactions that have not reached their contractual settlement date are reported net in the consolidated statement of financial condition.
+Amounts receivable and payable for securities transactions that have not reached their contractual settlement date are reported net in the consolidated statement of financial condition in receivables from or payables to broker-dealers, financial institutions, and clearing brokers.
 Financial instruments owned and securities sold, not yet purchased, are carried at fair value.
 The Company offsets long and short positions for a particular security recorded at fair value when the long and short positions have identical Committee on Uniform Security Identification Procedures numbers ("CUSIPs").